Summary

 Choopa.com - Developer

-Sayreville, NJ - 2012
+Sayreville, NJ - Jan 2012 - May 2012

 As a developer at Constant.com (renamed from Choopa.com in Jan, 2012), I worked with a variety of technologies, with the heaviest focus being on OpenStack and Nagios.
 I helped bring two products to production level availability for their customers (specifically: the Dedicated Cloud Server and Backup systems).